jcbhmr/jcbhmr.com/_posts/2025-01-23-go-goarch-runtime.md

 if runtime.GOARCH == "wasm" && ??? {
   fmt.Println("You're using WASM with signext")
 } else if runtime.GOARCH == "wasm" {
-  fmt.Println("You're using WASM but without signext) } else {
+  fmt.Println("You're using WASM but without signext") } else {
   fmt.Println("You're not using WASM at all")
 }